syncfusion-content/asp.net-core-docs/aspnet-core/TreeGrid/Context-Menu.md

 ## ContextMenu Customization

 Context menu can be customized by adding a new custom menu item to it.
-In TreeGrid, context menu can be customized using ContextMenuOpen client side event.
+In TreeGrid, context menu can be customized using context-menu-open client side event.
 This event is triggered when the context menu is rendered with mouse right click action.
 The following properties are available in the event,

 * headerText: Display text for menu item.
 * iconPath: Image location for menu item.